unicesi/amelia/docs/MavenConfiguration.md

 This is the basic configuration to use Amelia in a maven project.
-Before compiling a project, update the Amelia and Pascani versions to the latest.
+Before compiling a project, update the Amelia and Pascani versions in the properties section.
+You may see the latest versions [here](https://github.com/unicesi/amelia/releases) and [here](https://github.com/unicesi/pascani/releases).

 ```XML
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"